-Figure 3, however, between 1908 and 1950 it was only the top 0.1 percent that experienced a steady decrease whereas the wealth share of the next 0.9 percent (P99-99.9) remained constant until 1930 and the 4 next percentiles (P95-99) even increased their wealth shares.
+Between the 1910s and the years around 1980, Sweden experienced a substantial equalization of the personal wealth distribution.
+For example, the top percentile went from owning about 60 percent of all wealth in 1908 to owning less than 20 percent in 1980.
+As Figure 3 reveals, however, between 1908 and 1950 it was only the households in the top 0.1 percentile that experienced a steady decrease whereas the wealth share of the next 0.9 percent (P99-99.9) remained constant until 1930 whereas the 4 next percentiles (P95-99) even increased their wealth shares.

-These patterns suggest two things.
-First, the Swedish economic and financial shocks in the early 1920s (a banking and deflation crisis) and the early 1930s (the Kreuger-crash of 1932) had a negative effect on the top fortunes.
-This is unsurprising, however, this effect seems to have been more limited than the effects of the world wars and the Great Depression in other countries where a larger share of the wealth was affected (see Ohlsson et al., 2006).
+These heterogeneous patterns within the top indicate two things about the possible causes of wealth compression.
+First, the economic and financial shocks in the early 1920s (a banking and deflation crisis) and the early 1930s (the Kreuger-crash of 1932) had a negative effect on top fortunes.
+However, this effect seems to have been more limited in Sweden than the effects of the world wars and the Great Depression in other countries where a larger share of the wealth was affected (see Ohlsson et al., 2008).
+Second, a more important driver behind the changed distribution of wealth seems to have been the new wealth creation occurring among the relatively income rich who previously held less wealth.
+This can be seen by studying a unique feature in Swedish tax data between the years 1911 and 1948 when Sweden practiced a form of progressive income and wealth tax which operated through adding a fraction of taxable wealth (in principal equal to net wealth) to individual income to calculate what was called the "taxable amount".
+This information on the size of wealth holdings by income class is tabulated for a number of years and gives important information on changes in wealth concentration.
+Table 1 shows how the wealth share of top percentile in the income distribu-